Nautilus/Samba & GUI freeze and kernel panic when going to local mounted share while/after copying

 I then close Nautilus, go to Places and choose my bookmark which points to /mnt/samba/ in a fresh Nautilus window.
 It worked very slow again, but managed to display 3 folders before the gui froze.
 They were Books (0 items), Movies (1 item), Pictures (1 item).
 The other shares that actually have a lot of folders/files were not displayed (at least not before gui freeze)

-#3 Updated by ccondrup almost 10 years ago
+#3 Updated by ccondrup over 10 years ago

 - File messages.zip added